Education

 Here are similarities Between Instructional Objectives and Learning Objectives

-• Relevance: Both types of objectives must relate directly to both the content being taught and the learner’s needs.
+Relevance: Both types of objectives must relate directly to both the content being taught and learner needs.

-• Measurability: Both sets of objectives should be written to allow for objective assessment of student performance.
+Measurability: Both sets of objectives should be written so as to allow for objective assessment of student performance.

 Both kinds of goals are essential in making teaching and learning successful and efficient, and should both be set with relevance, clarity, measurable targets, and reachability in mind so as to reach learning outcomes successfully.